-The BCIIF Board has commenced meetings with the management of the fund in accord with the Shareholder's directions and a full review of company governance and Board structure will be carried out in 2009/10.
+The BCIIF Board has commenced meetings with the management of the fund in accordance with the Shareholder's directions and a full review of company governance and Board structure is being carried out in 2009/10.

 6. SUMMARY FINANCIAL OUTLOOK